QuickBooks Blog

 Unearned revenue defined

-Unearned revenue refers to the money small businesses collect from customers for their products or services that have not yet been provided.
-In simple terms, it is the prepaid revenue from the customer to the business for goods or services that will be supplied in the future.
+Unearned revenue refers to the money that businesses collect from customers for their products or services that have not yet been provided.

 Laptop screen showcasing QuickBooks FREE Business Health Check